rcsb/coordinates-compression/README.md

-# coordinates-compression
+## Compression of 3D coordinates of macromolecular structures
-This repository contains the compression methods described in the paper "Towards efficient compression of 3D coordinates of macromolecular structures"
+This repository contains the compression methods described in the paper "Towards an efficient compression of 3D coordinates of macromolecular structures".
+By balancing the compression efficiency as in terms of the decompression speed and compression ratio, and code complexity our results provide the foundation for a novel standard to represent macromolecular coordinates in a compact and useful ***M**acro**M**olecular **T**ransmission **F**ormat* for 3D structures ([http://mmtf.rcsb.org]).
+This format allows a compact representation and interactive visualization of the largest macromolecular complexes that are currently in the Protein Data Bank.